greenm01/ec4x/docs/ec4x_specs.md

 3. Conflict phase
 4. End of turn phase

-### 1.3 TODO: Explain actions during each phase
+### 1.3.1 TODO: Explain actions during each phase

-# 2\.0 Game Assets
+# 2.0 Game Assets

-## 2\.1 Starmap
+## 2.1 Star Map

-The starmap consists of a 2D hexagonal grid, each a flat-top hex that contains a solar system, interconnected throughout by procedural generated jump lanes.
+The star-map consists of a 2D hexagonal grid, each a flat-top hex that contains a solar system, interconnected throughout by procedural generated jump lanes.
 The map is sized by rings around the center hub, one per number of players.

 The map takes inspiration from VBAM, and the 1st or 2nd edition campaign guides can be used to spawn a random map.
 The method is briefly explained below.